-Thes are some of the problems of the "curse of dimensionality".
+These are some of the problems of the "curse of dimensionality".
 One method to deal with characterizing high dimensional textures is to seek out probability distributions that have the same statistics (i.e. a small finite set of statistical features) as those measured from an available database (e.g. "1000 pictures of grass"), but are minimally constraining in other dimensions.

 Suppose one has a collection of probability distributions that all have the same statistics.
 At one extreme, the original database itself defines a distribution--a random draw is just a pick of one of the pictures.
-But this distribution has no "creativity" and leaves out a huge set of grass images that are not in the database.
-At the other extreme, is the maximum entropy distribution (Cover and Thomas, 1991).
+But unless this distribution is impossible large, it has no "creativity" and leaves out a huge set of grass images that are not in the database.
+At the other extreme, is the distribution which has the specified statistics but has maximum entropy (Cover and Thomas, 1991).
 The connection between maximum entropy and the principle of symmetry in probability theory was described in the Mathematica notes on probability theory.